Endrylrm/data_structures/readme.md

 # Data Structures

 This repository contains my learning of Data Structures.
-Currently, it only have the implementation of a Linked List (Singly and Doubly).
+Currently, it only have the implementation of a Linked List (Singly and Doubly) and a Dynamic Size Stack.

 # Singly Linked List